hashicorp/docker-basetool/README.md

 require SSL which isn't supported by the wget included with BusyBox.
 It's written as a standard CLI app, though, so we may add more commands later.

-We've also included a basic set of root certs required to fetch a release and contact other APIs on hashicorp.com, such as Checkpoint.
-These should also be copied into your image and stored at /system/etc/security/cacerts so that the Go TLS library will pick them up automatically.
+We've also included a set of root certs required to fetch a release and contact other APIs on hashicorp.com, such as Checkpoint.
+These should also be extracted into your image and stored at /system/etc/security/cacerts so that the Go TLS library will pick them up automatically.

 # Building